 Instruct patients to inspect the epinephrine solution visually through the viewing window periodically.
-Epinephrine injection, USP auto-injector should be replaced if the epinephrine solution appears discolored (pinkish or brown), cloudy, or contains particles.
-Epinephrine is light sensitive and should be stored in the outer case provided to protect it from light.
-Patients should be instructed that epinephrine injection, USP auto-injector must be properly disposed of once the blue caps have been removed or after use [see How Supplied/Storage and Handling (16.2)].
+Replace epinephrine injection, USP auto-injector if the epinephrine solution appears discolored (pinkish or brown), cloudy, or contains particles.
+Epinephrine is light sensitive, store in the outer case provided to protect it from light.
+Instruct patients that epinephrine injection, USP auto-injector must be properly disposed of once the blue caps have been removed or after use [see How Supplied/Storage and Handling (16.2)].